 While the traditional approach in epidemiological modelling is to predict disease spread by estimating $T_p$ or $R(t)$ values and fitting these estimates in a model, we do not estimate these values.
-Rather, we study our mechanisms under various possible values for $T_p$: we compare the effectiveness of our mechanisms under different possible values with the baseline mechanisms discussed earlier.
+Rather, we study our mechanisms under various possible values for $T_p$ and compare the effectiveness of our mechanisms under different possible values with the baseline mechanisms discussed earlier.
 A high $T_p$ value means that the disease is spreading rampantly, while a low value means that the disease is spreading relatively slowly.
 We show that regardless of the value of \(T_p\), our specific group scheduling mechanisms significantly reduce the infection spread compared to the baseline mechanisms.
-However, the efficacy increases even more as the $T_p$ values decrease (cf. Section ~\ref{sec:results}).
+However, the efficacy increases even further as the $T_p$ values decrease (cf. Section ~\ref{sec:results}).

 For modeling the disease progress, we adopt an \emph{SEIR model}, where individuals can be in four categories.
-Initially all individuals are considered \emph{Susceptible} to the disease.
+Initially, all individuals are considered \emph{Susceptible} to the disease.
 When a susceptible individual becomes infected, they first enter an \emph{Exposed} state, wherein the individual is not contagious.
 After a period of time, the individual then enters the \emph{Infected} state.
 During the infected state, an individual can transmit the disease with probability $T_p$ per contact per day.
-Then, after a certain period (called the \emph{recovery time}), the individual becomes \emph{Removed} (i.e., either recovered or deceased).\footnote{We ignore ``deceased'' in our simulations as these are quite small.} A removed individual cannot spread the infection to its neighbors.
+Then, after a certain period (called the \emph{recovery time}), the individual becomes \emph{Removed} (i.e., either recovered or deceased).\footnote{We assume that the percentage of ``deceased'' is very small compared to the population and does not affect the disease spread significantly; hence we ignore this in our simulation and assume that all individuals eventually recover.} A removed individual cannot spread the infection to its neighbors.

 We start with a set of randomly chosen individuals --- called the \emph{index set} --- infected at the beginning of the simulation.
-We assume that the size of the index set is proportional to the \emph{current} size of infected individuals in the population (e.g. in Harris County, Texas, it is about 3\% in August 2020~\cite{covid-19-projection}).
+We assume that the size of the index set is proportional to the \emph{current} size of infected individuals in the population (e.g., in Harris County, Texas, it is about 3\% in August 2020~\cite{covid-19-projection}).

 The \emph{Incubation period} is the time between becoming infected and the development of symptoms.
 On average, it is estimated that, for COVID-19, it is 5.1 days, but can vary from 2-14 days~\cite{imperialcollege,covidincu}.
 For our simulations, we use a distribution-based model for incubation period for COVID-19~\cite{covidincu}: we assume that the incubation period is given by a lognormal distribution with mean (approximately) 5 (days).